d8corp/watch-state-react/README.md

 ### useNewCompute
 ###### [🏠︎](#index) / [Hooks](#hooks) / useNewCompute [↑](#usenewstate)

 Creates a reactive computed value that automatically updates when its dependencies change.
-The hook returns a `Compute` instance that can be watched using `useWatch`.
+The hook returns a `Compute` instance that can be watched using `useObservable`.

 **Parameters:**
 - `watcher` — A function that returns the computed value.
 This function can access reactive `State` or `Compute` instances.